opensearch-project/opensearch-benchmark/osbenchmark/resources/provision_configs/main/provision_config_instances/v1/vanilla/README.md

 }
 ```

-Save it as `params.json` and provide it to Benchmark with `--provision-config-instance-params="/path/to/params.json"`.
+Save it as `params.json` and provide it to OSB with `--provision-config-instance-params="/path/to/params.json"`.